ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/GeneticMaps/scaffolding-using-genetic-maps.md

 ## Dataset

 1. From the previous section, we need the `results_onemap.txt`, genetic map that we created for CML247.
 2. MaizeGDB hosts the original markers developed by [_McMullen et. al._](http://science.sciencemag.org/content/325/5941/737), that are accessible on [MaizeGDB](https://www.maizegdb.org/data_center/pos?id=1167939).
 The markers can be downloaded as separate files for each chromosome.
 We refer them as GoldenGate markers (based on technology used to develop this).
+This was originally developed for V2 of B73, but MaizeGDB manually processed them and lifted them over for V3.
+The original file also had some sequences instead of co-ordinates, which can also be used for our purpose

 3. A genome to scaffold.
 We need to have the same genome for which the map was developed and preferably as scaffolds.
 [MaizeGDB](https://www.maizegdb.org/genome/genome_assembly/Zm-CML247-DRAFT-PANZEA-1.0) hosts a version of CML247 that can be used for this exercise.

 ### Obtaining datasets